OWASP/wrongsecrets/gcp/README.md

 # Setup your secrets in GCP

 In this setup we integrate the secrets exercise with GCP GKE and let pods consume secrets from the GCP Secret manager.
-We use GCP Autopilot since we don't want the hassle of managing nodes ourselves.
 If you want to know more about integrating secrets with GKE, check [this link](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp).

 ## Pre-requisites